hl7au/au-fhir-childhealth/pages/_includes/ncdhc-observation-estimated-gestation-intro.md

 **Each Observation must have:**

 1.  a status
-1.  a LOINC and SNOMED code which tells you what is being recorded and is taken from the “LOINC Code” &  "SNOMED CT" columns respectively in the table below.
+1.  a SNOMED code which tells you what is being recorded.
 1.  a subject (Patient)
 1.  a time indicating when the details was recorded.
 1.	a performer detailing who has recorded the details.